section-engineering-education/engineering-education/content/articles/react-components-instantiation/index.md

 - A suitable IDE such as VS Code.
 - Basic understanding of JSX.

-> In this tutorial, we will use [JS complete](https://jscomplete.com/playground).To use JS complete with React, first install the [React Developer Tools extension.](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
+> In this tutorial, we will use [JS complete](https://jscomplete.com/playground).
+To use JS complete with React, first install the [React Developer Tools extension.](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)

 #### Key takeaways
 - What is component instantiation?